 What can you do?

-• Ensure store layout/design limits the need to push, pull or carry equipment or loads (for example, good path design, floor surfaces that allow pallets to be moved directly to storage areas).
+• Ensure the layout/design limits the need to push, pull, or carry equipment or loads (for example, good path design, floor surfaces that allow goods to be moved directly to storage areas).

-• Ensure service counters and food preparation surfaces are between hip and waist height.
+• Ensure service counters and food preparation surfaces are between hip and waist height and suit your workers.

-• Order stock in smaller volumes that are easier to store and lift.
+• Order stock in smaller containers that are easier to store and handle.

 • Ensure workers are not exposed to repetitive or high impact work for long periods of time.
 Consider job sharing or job rotation.